WynnKunGz/Pom-s-Birthday-Website/note.md

 ## pbwf-006 obfuscated texts and modified texts (trying out stuff)

-- planned to be finished : v.0.1.x
+- planned to be finished : v.0.1.4.15
-- status : unknown
+- status : planned

 ## pbwf-007 font size, font color, font.

 - planned to be finished : v.0.1.4.14
-- status : unknown
+- status : planned

 ## pbwf-008 customized headings, paragraphs and stuff.

 - planned to be finished : v.0.1.4.13
-- status : unknown
+- status : planned

 ## pbwf-009 code cleanup

-- planned to be finished : v.0.1.5
+- planned to be finished : v.0.1.x
 - status : unknown

 ## pbwf-010 update links to zine's page from cha-eunwoo.html to zine.html